Russell Wilson, Travis Kelce among NFL Man of Year nominees

 All 32 nominees will receive a $40,000 donation in their name to their charity of choice.
 The winner of the award will receive a $250,000 donation to the charity of his choice.

-”Being nominated as the Chiefs Walter Payton NFL Man of the Year is one of the greatest honors of my professional career,” Kelce said. ”This team and this community have been an incredibly important part of my life for the past eight years, and I’m humbled because there are so many players who are also doing so much to serve others and are deserving of this recognition.
+“Being nominated as the Chiefs’ Walter Payton NFL Man of the Year is one of the greatest honors of my professional career,” tight end Travis Kelce said.
+“This team and this community have been an incredibly important part of my life for the past eight years, and I’m humbled because there are so many players who are also doing so much to serve others and are deserving of this recognition.

 “The 87 & Running Foundation began to help disadvantaged youth by mentoring and motivating them to explore and develop their abilities and aspire beyond their circumstances. … What I’ve accomplished on the field alongside my teammates over the years — especially last year — means so much more knowing that what has been accomplished off of the field is making a difference in the lives of others here in Kansas City and in my hometown of Cleveland Heights (Ohio).”